 In many of these cases, one parent is violating an order of the court or has taken a course of action that is not serving the child’s best interests.
 In these situations there are a number of options and mechanisms available to parents:

 Motion to Modify Parenting Time.
 This motion seeks to modify parenting time to address problems that make the prior order unworkable or difficult.
-In these situations, parties must show evidence than the other parent is either violating a court order or the current order is no longer in the childs best interests and there are grounds to change the parenting time order.
+In these situations, parties must show evidence that the other parent is either violating a court order or the current order is no longer in the child's best interests and there are grounds to change the parenting time order.
 Some of the remedies include:

 Motion for Contempt/Show Cause.
 This motion requires the parties to appear before the circuit court judge and explain to the court why they are violating the court order.
 If found in contempt, the judge can sanction the party monetarily, order the violating party to pay attorney fees, reduce parenting time, restrict parenting time, and in some situations, jail time for each violation of the Court’s order.

 When considering filing a motion, parents need to understand the process is not simple and often difficult to navigate.
-Show cause motions require hearing before the judge and an order must be obtained directing the party to appear and must be personally served.
+Show cause motions require a hearing before the judge, and an order must be obtained directing the party to appear and must be personally served.
 Parenting time motions are generally not heard before the judge assigned to your case.
 Typically, they are assigned to a referee at the Friend of the Court (FOC) who will hear the evidence and make a recommendation.
 The parents then have 21-days to accept or file objections to the referee recommendation.
-If a parent decides to object to the recommendations, a second motion must be filed to address the referee findings before the judge who will either affirm or set them aside and schedule the matter for further hearings.
+If a parent decides to object to the recommendations, a second motion must be filed to address the referee's findings before the judge who will either affirm or set them aside and schedule the matter for further hearings.